CutieCity/.github/.github/code_of_conduct.md

 not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+## Scope

+This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

+## Enforcement

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by emailing admin@cutie.city.
+All complaints will be reviewed and investigated promptly and fairly.

+All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Attribution

 This Code of Conduct is an abridged adaptation of the [Contributor Covenant][1].